carpentries-incubator/genome-mining/_episodes/09-metabolomics.md

 Then we need to select our thresholds to create the molecular network

--"min pair cos" to 0.7
+- "min pair cos" to 0.7
     The minimum cosine score required between a pair of consensus MS/MS spectra for an edge to be created in the molecular network.
--"Minimum matched fragment ions" to 6
+- "Minimum matched fragment ions" to 6
     Specify the minimum number of common fragment ions that two consensus MS/MS spectra must share to be connected by an edge in the molecular network.

 <a href="../fig/FBMN_11.jpg">